CASE STUDY

 • Services divide the data into blocks (Characteristics) that are logically needed to provide a specific service.
 For the Blood Pressure Server, the services are Blood Pressure Service and Device Information Service.

 • Characteristics are basically containers with data points and certain values.
-The_ Blood Pressure Service_ contains such units as Intermediate Cuff Pressure, Blood Pressure Measurement, and Blood Pressure Feature.
+The_ Blood Pressure Service_ displays such units as Intermediate Cuff Pressure, Blood Pressure Measurement, and Blood Pressure Feature.
 The Device Information Service — Manufacturer Name String, Hardware Revision String, and Model Number String.
 A string is text information.

 • Descriptors provide additional information about characteristics and their value.

-Here’s a table that demonstrates the hierarchy of the GATT):
+Here’s a table that demonstrates the hierarchy of the GATT:

 Server